Giant sunfish: Behavior

 Sunfish swim by moving their dorsal and anal fins back and forth, both fins moving in the same direction at the same time.
-Adults are reported to travel mainly in pairs and sometimes in groups.
+Adults are reported to travel mainly alone or in pairs, and sometimes in groups.
 Migrating from one place to another requires high tolerance and it is found that sunfish have high thermal tolerance undergoing quick and large temperature changes diving down the ocean several hundred meters.
 Sometimes, sunfish come up to the shallow water to recover from hypoxia from feeding below the thermocline.
 Like many other fish, sunfish adapt in response to the environment.
-During the daytime, sunfish showed diel movement patterns with depths deeper than the nighttime.
-During the nighttime, sunfish remained in temperatures between 18–24 C while the fish moved to different areas during the day time.
-Vertical shifts were correlated with temperature shifts.
-Sunfish may dive deeper into cooler waters to cool the muscles or repay oxygen debts.
+During the day, sunfish tend to dive deeper than they do at night.
+At night, sunfish seek temperatures between 18–24 C (64–75 F), and will therefore have to move to different areas during the day.
+That is to say, their vertical mobility correlates directly with temperature shifts.
+Sunfish may dive deeper into cooler waters to cool the muscles or to replenish their oxygen stores.